I Still Believe (Hayden Panettiere song): Music video

-The music video features Hayden Panettierre sitting amid a field of flowers, walking in a black and white world, coloring it with each step as she walks, eventually meeting her boyfriend, and the video also uses clips from the movie.
+The music video features Hayden Panettiere sitting amid a field of flowers, walking in a black and white world, coloring it with each step as she walks, eventually meeting her boyfriend, and the video also uses clips from the movie.
 The music video was heavily rotated on Disney Channel at the time and was included as a bonus feature on the film's DVD.

 Release

 It was released on the Cinderella III: A Twist in Time soundtrack on March 2, 2007.

 Reception

 The song received mixed reviews from the critics.

 Prior to the song's release, as well as that of the film and the soundtrack, Michael Slezak, of Entertainment Weekly, wrote, "Hayden Panettiere, 'I Still Believe': Alas, this isn’t a cover of Brenda K. Starr’s delicious, cheese-flavored late-’80s ballad (later covered by Mariah Carey in 1999), but rather an inspirational ditty from the soundtrack to Cinderella III: A Twist in Time.
 I warn you, PopWatchers, Heroes‘ cheerleader’s song (streaming at her MySpace page) begins with this lyrical nugget: 'Somehow I know I will find a way/ To a brighter day/ In the sun…' And as for that brutally wonky finishing note?
 If HRG wanted to kill Sylar, he should’ve just put it on repeatloop.
 C’mon, Hayden, you’re not earning enough fun money with that Neutrogena gig?"

 Ben Simon, writing for Animated Views, wrote, "Performed by Hayden Panettiere, another of the Mouse House’s seemingly inexhaustible supply of teenage songstresses, this 3:30 minute version of the movie’s end credit song, a pretty decent pop anthem, is your standard promo clip, with a dash of Pleasantville about it as Hayden spreads color throughout the land as she sings.
 Presented in 4×3 and cut in with scenes from Cinders III this is as well produced and catchy as it needs to be".

-David Cornelius of DVD Talk wrote, "The film's theme song, 'I Still Believe,' gets the music video treatment with a performance by Hayden Panettierre.
+David Cornelius of DVD Talk wrote, "The film's theme song, 'I Still Believe,' gets the music video treatment with a performance by Hayden Panettiere.
 Considering Disney's penchant for using and reusing their own in-house line-up, I'm somewhat surprised to find somebody who isn't Raven-Symone or Ashley Tisdale here".